isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  `make_unique` gives a more concise statement of the construction.
+It also ensures exception safety in complex expressions.

 ##### Example

     unique_ptr<Foo> p {new<Foo>{7}};	// OK: but repetitive

     auto q = make_unique<Foo>(7);		// Better: no repetition of Foo

+    // Not exception-safe: the compiler may interleave the computations of arguments as follows:
+    //
+    // 1. allocate memory for Foo,
+    // 2. construct Foo,
+    // 3. call bar,
+    // 4. construct unique_ptr<Foo>.
+    //
+    // If bar throws, Foo will not be destroyed, and the memory allocated for it will leak. f(unique_ptr<Foo>(new Foo()), bar());

+    // Exception-safe: calls to functions are never interleaved. f(make_unique<Foo>(), bar());

 ##### Enforcement